mz3r0/software-engineering-theory/Programming paradigms & types of languages.md

 # Programming paradigms & types of languages

+_This document focuses more on theoretical and historical notes rather than modern practical examples_.

 Programming paradigms ways to classify programming languages based on their features.
 Some are concerned with the execution model of the language (side-effects being allowed, etc.), some are conncerned with the way code is organized into units along with the state being modified by the code, and some with the style of syntax and grammar.

 It can be argued that many languages include features from several programming paradigms [[Wikipedia](https://en.wikipedia.org/wiki/Programming_paradigm#Criticism)].
 From experience, that is indeed the case.